adesz444/export-problems/README.md

 # export-problems README

 This is a simple extension to export the problems content to a csv file.
+The functionality is based on a feature of [Tobias Fenster's VSCode extension](https://github.com/tfenster/ALRunner) (thank you!), don't forget to check his repo/blog about it!

 ## Features